 Science today has more evidence for men than for women because past research has tended to use male subjects (e.g. male rat in the study of pain), or not analyse data by sex, or not report the sex of the subjects (e.g. cell research).
 This means that research outcomes can often be worse for women than for men because bias in knowledge means bias in research applications, and in innovation.
 Such bias can also overlook important opportunities to create new markets for products that utilise scientific knowledge of when, why and how sex/gender differences matter.
 The bottom line is that gender blind science is not excellent science.

-Elizabeth is a keynote speaker at Advance HE's annual STEM conference, taking place on 30th to 31st January 2019.
+Elizabeth was a keynote speaker at Advance HE's annual STEM conference, taking place on 30th to 31st January 2019.